Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Enable-AzTrafficManagerEndpoint.md

 ### Example 1: Enable an endpoint from a profile
 ```
-PS C:\>Enable-AzureRmTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName ResourceGroup11 -Type ExternalEndpoints
+PS C:\>Enable-AzTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName ResourceGroup11 -Type ExternalEndpoints
 ```

 This command enables the external endpoint named contoso in the profile named ContosoProfile in resource group ResouceGroup11.

 ### Example 2: Enable an endpoint by using the pipeline
 ```
-PS C:\>Get-AzureRmTrafficManagerEndpoint -Name "contoso" -Type ExternalEndpoints -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Enable-AzureRmTrafficManagerEndpoint
+PS C:\>Get-AzTrafficManagerEndpoint -Name "contoso" -Type ExternalEndpoints -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Enable-AzTrafficManagerEndpoint
 ```

 This command gets the external endpoint named Contoso from the profile named ContosoProfile in ResourceGroup11.
-The command then passes that endpoint to the **Enable-AzureRmTrafficManagerEndpoint** cmdlet by using the pipeline operator.
+The command then passes that endpoint to the **Enable-AzTrafficManagerEndpoint** cmdlet by using the pipeline operator.
 That cmdlet enables that endpoint.

 ## PARAMETERS